8cylinder/kompressor/README.md

 removing bad lines from the edges of images.

 **Convert** — Convert the image to a different format.
-Supported formats are png, jpeg and webp.
+Supported formats are png, jpeg, webp and avif.

 **Strip metadata** — Remove all metadata from the image using exiftool.

 ### Requirements

-Three command line tools are used for the actual compression, pngquant, jpegoptim and cwebp, and exiftool is used to remove metadata.
+Four command line tools are used for the actual compression, pngquant, jpegoptim, cwebp and avif, and exiftool is used to remove metadata.
 Kompressor assumes they exist and are on the PATH.

 They can be installed with the following commands.